-Richard M. Tolman, LMSW, PhD, is a professor at the University of Michigan School of Social Work.
+Richard M. Tolman, LMSW, PhD, is the Sheldon D. Rose Professor at the University of Michigan School of Social Work.
 He received his doctorate in social welfare from the University of Wisconsin-Madison and his MSW from the University of Michigan.
 Professor Tolman's work focuses on the effectiveness of interventions designed to change violent and abusive behavior, and the impact of violence on the physical, psychological and economic well-being of victims He began his work in this area as a practitioner working with men who batter in 1980.
 His current projects include research on the impact of and prevention of abuse during pregnancy and involvement of men and boys as allies to end men's violence against women.
-He is currently co-Director of the Global Research Program on Mobilizing Men for Violence Prevention, a collaborative project between the University of Michigan and the University of Minnesota.
+He is currently co-Director of the Global Research Program on Mobilizing Men for Violence Prevention, a multi-university collaborative project.